Winchester Driver Killed in Four-Car Collision

 Shenk was charged with reckless driving, and state police spokesman Sgt.
 F.L.
 “Les” Tyler has been quoted as saying that he and the other two surviving drivers involved in the four-car collision were hospitalized at the Winchester Medical Center.
 Their current condition has not been disclosed.

-Dylan Nicholls Paul Grammo winchester, Todd Shenk four car collision, todd shenk winchester, todd shenk reckless driving, todd shenk winchester medical center, traffic stopped North Frederick Pike and Apple Pie Ridge Road, traffic stopped va 37, Four car collision winchester kills driver, va 37 four car collision kills driver, Paul Grammo killed, Paul Grammo Four car collision
+Noah Paul Grammo winchester, Todd Shenk four car collision, todd shenk winchester, todd shenk reckless driving, todd shenk winchester medical center, traffic stopped North Frederick Pike and Apple Pie Ridge Road, traffic stopped va 37, Four car collision winchester kills driver, va 37 four car collision kills driver, Paul Grammo killed, Paul Grammo Four car collision